Matthew 19:1-30

 Those who have paid a price to follow Him will be rewarded.

-• This word, as used here, refers to Christ's future Kingdom,
+• This word, as used here, refers to the restoration of Israel,

 • This word, as used in Titus 3:5, refers to the new birth of the believer.